nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `SOChedule` and the **Actor** is the `User`, unless specified otherwise)

+**Use case: UCXX - Add a task**

+1. User wishes to add a new task.
+2. User enters the required parameters.
+3. SOChedule displays a success message for adding the task.

+**Extensions**

+* 2a.
+The given parameters are invalid.

+    * 2 a1.
+SOChedule shows an error message.

+      Use case resumes at step 1.

+**Use case: UCXX - List tasks**

+1. User wishes to add a new task.
+2. User enters the corresponding command.
+3. SOChedule displays all tasks.

 **Use case: UCXX - Delete a task**

 **MSS**